Armored Heart: L'Odeur de l'Amour

 “If she didn’t want to attract the attention of the acolytes, she should have opened a window while smoking,” the priest said from behind Lanri.
 She turned to look at them, and they cocked their head in a faintly skeptical expression.
 Lanri still couldn’t place what was so familiar about them.
 They were remarkably nondescript, in a paradoxically memorable way.
 “Speaking of smoking, you look like you could use some rest.
 Would you like me to see you back to your room?”

 Half of a continent away, in the harsh winds and salty air, Seeker twirled her sword around in a flourish, and invoked a spell to clean it as she stepped over the slain siren.
 “Purgez au feu.”
-The spell drew on the power Ishi had delegated to her, and brilliant pink and gold flames purged the engraved blade of blood and viscera.
+The spell drew on the power Ishara had delegated to her, and brilliant pink and gold flames purged the engraved blade of blood and viscera.

 Ahead, a young man laid in a little pile in the corner of the inlet.
 He was dressed in the the soaked uniform of a midshipman, and if it weren't for the subtle rise and fall of his chest, and the intermittent clouds of breath, she'd think he was dead.

-She reached down with her sword, and flicked the fabric of his tunic aside, to reveal his mostly covered face, and was surprised to see a soft smile on his face, and a collar wrapped snugly around his neck.
-It was obviously of Ishi.
+She reached down with her sword, and flicked the fabric of his tunic aside, to reveal his mostly covered face, and was surprised to see a soft smile on his face, and a chain collar wrapped snugly around his neck.
+It was obviously of Ishara.
 The pink tint of rose gold and its general aura both told her as much.
 It was probably what was keeping him calm, rather than panicking about freezing to death.

 She sheathed her sword in her gauntlet, and knelt by his side.
 She put her hand on the collar, ready to pull it straight into nowhere to free him from it without worrying with whatever mechanism sealed it on, when she thought better of it.
-First, she said “Sechez,” calling on the power Ishi had delegated to her to dry his hair and clothes.
+First, she said "Sechez," calling on the power Ishara had delegated to her to dry his hair and clothes.
 He giggled softly as she waited for a moment as the spell took effect, then pulled it into and out of nowhere in one motion.

 She looked down at it, appreciatively.
 Whatever it was, it was powerful.
 Very powerful.
 "Now, how did you wind up with this around your neck?"

 The young man blinked several times, and clutched his sides.
-“W-what?” he quietly asked, and Seeker just gave him an understanding smile.
+"W–what?"
+He quietly asked, and Seeker just gave him an understanding smile.
 The question had been mostly rhetorical, anyways.
-“She... she... how did I get here?”
+"She… She… How did I get here?"

 "I'll wager just about anything the sirens kidnapped you," Seeker explained, and she helpfully pointed towards the siren she'd just felled, still bleeding where she lay.